Questions and Answers

 Don’t see your questions here?
 Fr.
-Jerry will be happy to respond to questions you email, then share your inquiry anonymously and his response on this web page to help others.
+Damian will be happy to respond to questions you email, then share your inquiry anonymously and his response on this web page to help others.

 These documents also warn against multiplying the same images and symbols because in doing that the images and symbols lose their impact.
 Thus, Environment and Art in Catholic Worship, written by the Bishops’ Committee on the Liturgy, tells us, "A symbol claims human attention and consciousness with a power that seems adversely affected by overdose.
 For example, the multiplication of crosses in a liturgical space or as ornamentation on objects may lessen rather than increase attention to that symbol."